Methotrexate Oral Formulation (Trexall®, Rheumatrex®, MTX)

 About Methotrexate Oral Formulation (Trexall®, Rheumatrex®, MTX)

-In many cases, leucovorin is given starting 24 hours after methotrexate.
+Depending on your diagnosis, you make also receive leucovorin starting 24 hours after methotrexate.
 Leucovorin is also known as folinic acid and is converted into a derivative of folic acid in the body.
-Therefore, leucovorin is given in an attempt to prevent healthy cells from taking up too much methotrexate, but on the other hand, allowing time for the methotrexate to get into cancer cells to cause their death.
+Therefore, leucovorin is given in an attempt to prevent healthy cells from taking up too much methotrexate, while allowing time for the methotrexate to get into cancer cells to cause their death.